ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 The application server provides the majority of the user-facing services.
 This should be your most powerful server in terms of processing power.
-It should also have multiple hard drives to provide some level of resilience.
+It should also have multiple hard drives to provide plenty of storage for your applications and some level of resilience.

-The server allows you to host applications using a virtualization or container technology.
-The server also provides storage for the applications hosted on top of it.
+The server hosts applications using a virtualization or container technology, which allows you to create independent environments isolated from the operating system.
+Hosting the applications in these independent environments improves the security of your infrastructure as a whole because it's more difficult that a single application has access to the other environments or the operating system.

-We use [FreeNAS][2]{: target="external"} as the software of our application server.
-FreeNAS can host applications in *jails*, which is a container technology supported on BSD systems.
-FreeNAS also uses ZFS as the file system, which is popular for its redundancy, integrity checking, and snapshot features.
+We chose [FreeNAS][2]{: target="external"} as the software of the application server.
+FreeNAS uses the [iocage][10]{: target="external"} container manager to create independent environments isolated from the operating system.
+Such environments are called _jails_.

+FreeNAS also uses the [ZFS][11]{: target="external"} file system, which is popular for its redundancy, integrity checking, and snapshot features.

 ## Network services